Kamosabe/streamqueue/Streaming/ApacheStorm/2-installation.md

 /opt/storm/bin/storm ui
 ```

 Every command should be executed in a separate shell.
 So that storm is up and running on system start, startup scripts needs to be created.
-Normally there are skeleton files in /etc.
+Normally there are skeleton files in /etc. The last chapters shows how to run a demo in a local cluster.
+Only Apache Maven is required to execute the demo.

-### Running wordcount topology
+### Running in a local cluster mode

 To run the topology the storm-starter package will be used.
-Also to start maven must be available on the system.
+Also to start Apache Maven must be available on the system.

 Clone with git storm-starter into /opt/storm-starter:
 ```
 git clone https://github.com/nathanmarz/storm-starter.git
 ```

-Run the topology in the shell (/opt/storm-starter):
+Run the topology in the shell (/opt/storm-starter) with Apache Maven:
 ```
 mvn -f m2-pom.xml compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=storm.starter.WordCountTopology
 ```